 By taking a good look at the year’s expenses as you prepare your taxes, you can see where your business can cut back and if anything in your budget needs to be increased.
 This is also a good time to look at contracted services to see if you are getting the value you are paying for.

-If you think your contracted services are getting too expensive or if you are no longer pleased with the service you are receiving, shop around.
+If you think your contracted services are getting too expensive or if aren’t pleased with service you’re receiving, shop around.
 Your customers and clients do the same thing before hiring you, so it isn’t a bad thing to do.
 It’s also a good idea to get a current quote from your contractors or other service providers in case you can get a discount or better pricing for customer loyalty.

 As a business owner it’s your job to make sure your business stays profitable.
 If you aren’t diligent about your record keeping, your business expenses could be creeping up on you — unnoticed.
-The more you watch your business expenses, the better you can grow your business and set it up to be profitable for the long-term.
+The more you watch your business expenses, the better you can grow your business long-term.